 It’s bigger than the grey fox, though, with its weight going up to 13,5kg.
 In fact, the red fox is the second largest canid on the American continent.
 Their primary target for food is sheep!

-The red fox used to be a very curios and bold animal, although lately it’s getting a bit more inconspicuous and is hiding in caves and vegetation.
+The red fox used to be a very curious and bold animal, although lately it’s getting a bit more inconspicuous and is hiding in caves and vegetation.
 Nevertheless, the name culpeo is thought to be derived from the Mapuche word for madness.

 If you’d like to see the zorro culpeo, look for it in the temperate forests, mainly around EcoCamp, but know that it lives in a wide variety of places, including deserts and high plateaus.